lsst-dm/dmtn-084/index.rst

 Intro
 =====
-LSST uses Kubernetes (K8s) as a distributed management system for LSST containerized services This document describes the underlying system configurations, best practices and use cases for the K8s during development and in production.
+LSST uses Kubernetes (K8s) as a distributed management system for LSST containerized services.
+This document describes the underlying system configurations, best practices and use cases for the K8s during development and in production.
 LSST services will be deployed across enclaves.
 While users of these services may interact with services between enclaves, the enclaves themselves are standalone.

 Actors
 ======